 Popular Email Marketing Tools Compared

-For beginners, HubSpot‘s free plan is a great starting point.
+For beginners, HubSpot’s free plan is a great starting point.
 It lets you send up to 2,000 emails per month with decent pre-built templates.
-You don’t need any training and can get started in like 5 minutes.
+You don’t need any training and can get started in as little as 5 minutes.

 Try it out with their free plan first.
 Upgrade later for more bells and whistles.

-If HubSpot doesn’t feel like a right fit for you, here are some other email list services with the free and paid plans.
+If HubSpot doesn’t feel like the right fit for you, here are some other email list services with their free and paid plans.

 Top 3 Email List Providers Compared